blocknotes/http-mock-server/README.md

 - Create a *mock.yml* config file in the current directory (see the [example](mock.yml))
 - Execute: `http-mock-server`

+## Options

+Only one option: the config yaml file to use

+Example: `http-mock-server conf.yml`

 ## Config example

 ```yml